khaleelf/On-This-Day/README.md

 # On This Day - Historical Events

 A demo application that showcases historical events that occurred on the current date throughout history.
-Built for Lloyds Banking Group as a technical challenge.

 ## Features
 - Displays historical events that occurred on the current date